Liar (Profyle song)

-"Liar" is a number-one R&B single by group Profyle.
+"Liar" is a number-one R&B single by group Profyle, from their second studio album Nothin' but Drama (2000).
 The hit song spent one week at number-one on the US R&B chart and peaked at number fourteen on the US Pop chart.

 Music video

 Directed by Terry Heller, the video features one of the band members following his girlfriend to find out that she cheated on him with another man from the streets.
 He surprises her when she sees her stuff outside of his home and gives him a "one-way" ticket as she sees him with a new woman holding a dog.